Skip to Content

 Employment Discrimination

-Serving Ventura County and California
+Serving Ventura County and All of California

 You have the legal right to a safe workplace that is free of harassment and discrimination.
 Unscrupulous employers too often use race, sex, age, and other protected factors to justify hiring, firing, advancement, and disciplinary decisions.